 On a quarterly basis, the Management Board Banking provides the Supervisory Board with a comparison of the bank's actual risk profile for all types of financial and non-financial risk versus the approved risk appetite.
-This allows the Supervisory Board to discuss and assess whether, among others, the capital allocation and liquidity requirements are generally in line with the approved risk appetite and whether the bank's commercial activities are appropriate in the context of its risk appetite.
+This allows the Supervisory Board to discuss and assess whether, among other things, the capital allocation and liquidity requirements are generally in line with the approved risk appetite and whether the bank's commercial activities are appropriate in the context of its risk appetite.

 The Risk Committee of the Supervisory Board currently meets at least seven times a year.
-In addition, the Risk Committee also meets at least three times a year with the Remuneration Committee.
-The chief compliance officer has direct access to the Risk Committee and the chairman of the Risk Committee has regular bilateral consultations with the chief compliance officer.
+In addition, the Risk Committee also meets at least two times a year with the Remuneration Committee.
+The chief compliance officer has direct access to the Risk

+Committee and has regular bilateral consultations with the chairman of the Risk Committee.
 The Risk Committee prepares the discussion and decisions of the Supervisory Board with respect to risk management.
 This principle is reflected in the Supervisory Board Charter.
-Further information can be found in section 'Supervisory Board report' in the Annual Report 2023.
+Further information can be found in section 'Supervisory Board report' in the Annual Report 2024.